-There may be optional written or programming assignments near the end of the semester.
+There may be optional assignments near the end of the semester.
 These will be added to your average if and only if they improve your grade in that section.

 Students are expected to keep track of their performance throughout the semester and seek guidance from available sources (including the instructor) if their performance drops below satisfactory levels.